LibertyDSNP/example-client/README.md

 ***
 ## Project Setup
 Follow this quick start guide to get up and running.
 This guide assumes a working knowledge of npm and git.
-Make sure to check out the __CONTRIBUTING.md__ as well.
+Make sure to check out [CONTRIBUTING.md](CONTRIBUTING.md) as well.
 * Clone the example-client repository: `git clone git@github.com:LibertyDSNP/example-client.git`
 * Install the correct npm and node version.
 Recommend using asdf: `asdf install`
 * Install modules: `npm install`